Akhil-Movva/Banana-speak/README.md

 # Minion-speak
- An application that can translate sentences in english to Banana language.
+ An application that can translate sentences in English to Banana language.